among/fusus/fusus/docs/about/alignment.md

 # The alignment table

-The table itself is stored in the list `alignment`.
+The table itself is stored in a Python list `alignment`.
 The elements of this list are tuples with a slot number in LK and a corresponding slot number in AF and a measure of how well these slots correspond with each other.

 Some words cannot be matched with the other source.
 In those cases the corresponding member of the tuple is the empty string.

-That means that the table becomes longer than each of the editions, and that it is not trivial to locate a specific slot in the alignment list.
+That means that the alignment list becomes longer than each of the editions, and that it is not trivial to locate a specific slot in this table.

-For that reason we maintain two indexes that map slot numbers the editions to positions in the alignment list.
+For that reason we maintain two indexes that map the slot numbers of both editions to positions in the alignment list.

 # Alignment algorithm